-Margaretta Scott dies: From Things to Come to All Creatures Great and Small
+Margaretta Scott: Things to Come & All Creatures Great and Small actress remembered

-Margaretta Scott, best remembered for playing the eccentric widow Mrs. Pumphrey in the BBC television series All Creatures Great and Small, died last April 15.
-Scott was 93.
-She was the widow of composer John Wooldridge, who, in 1958, died at the age of 39 in a car accident.
-(Image: Things to Come Margaretta Scott, Raymond Massey.)
+Margaretta Scott, best remembered for playing the eccentric widow Mrs. Pumphrey in the BBC television series All Creatures Great and Small, died at age 93 on April 15.
+She was the widow of composer John Wooldridge, who died at age 39 in a car accident in 1958.

 The London-born (on Feb.
 13, 1912) Margaretta Scott had what The Guardian‘s Michael Coveney described as a “distinguished career [that] spanned 70 years of theatre and film.”
 Coveney adds that “as the last surviving signatory of the document that established Equity, the British actors’ union, in 1934, she was highly regarded in her profession.”